 Dental Hygienists: Helping You Maintain a Clean, Healthy Smile

 Dental hygienists are licensed oral health professionals specializing in prevention and treatment of oral diseases, as well as protection of patients' total health.
-Whether by administering a prophylaxis (tooth cleaning) or taking X-rays, dental hygienists dentistry's advanced defensive guards are often the first members of the dental team to treat patients.
+Whether by administering a prophylaxis (tooth cleaning) or taking X-rays, hygienists dentistry's advanced defensive guards are often the first members of the dental team to treat patients.

-What Dental Hygienists Can and Cannot Do
+What They Can and Cannot Do

 Depending on their education and experience, dental hygienists may work as clinical practitioners, educators, administrators, researchers, managers, preventive program developers and/or consultants.
-Each state has its own regulations, so the range of services a dental hygienist performs varies based on the state's legislature.
+Each state has its own regulations, so the range of services a hygienist performs varies based on the state's legislature.

 Services provided by hygienists may include: